slash4-de/openstack/source/day2.rst

 Normally attached volumes act as secondary storage for the VM instances but they can also be used as primary storage in a few cases.

+It is important to remember that volumes can not be attached to windows guests.
+In other words Hyper-V based VMs.

 To attach a volume to your VM instance, you need to take the follwoing steps:

 	1. At the volumes page, go to the row for the volume you created earlier.